Kraftland/portable/README.md

 # What is this
 Portable is a sandbox framework targeted for Desktop usage and offers ease of use for packagers.
 It provides isolation to the filesystem, in addition to blocking non-portal calls, it also stops unsafe portals from being used like the location portal and screenshot portal.
-Portal itself is still in development and have already been applied to Minecraft, WeChat and Discord.
+Portable itself is still in development and have already been applied to Minecraft, WeChat and Discord.

 **Running untrusted code is never safe, sandboxing does not change this.**